 The Uptime Report can be downloaded as a PDF file and the Test Result Log can be downloaded as a CSV file (10 000 lines per download, which is about 7 days of data with the default 1 minute interval).

-The Response time in the reports is the time it takes for our servers to connect to the site/server you’re monitoring, as well as the time it takes to, for example, download content (like HTML and headers) or lookup DNS.
+The Response time in the reports is the time it takes for the probe servers to connect to the server you’re monitoring, as well as the time it takes to download the response (like HTML and headers) and lookup DNS.

 The Uptime report has data and can show it since the check it is reporting for was set up initially.